 Optional Practical Training: During, or upon completion of, your studies you may apply for permission to engage in up to twelve (12) months of Optional Practical Training, provided you have not engaged in 12 months or more of Curricular Practical Training.
 This is employment directly related to your major field of study and may occur anywhere in the U.S.

-In the State of Washington, landlords may not lawfully refuse to rent to you because of your gender, sexual orientation, race, or national origin.
-If ever faced with a situation where your landlord discriminates or abuses your rights, do not wait and call an attorney to have your claim voiced.
+Landlords cannot refuse to rent to you because of your gender, sexual orientation, race, or national origin.
+If ever faced with a situation where your landlord discriminates or abuses your rights, call an attorney to have your claim voiced.

-In the State of Washington, as an international student, whether you have your foreign driver license or none at all, you are eligible to apply for a Washington State Driver License.
+As an international student, whether you have your foreign driver license or none at all, you are eligible to apply for a state driver's license.
 In the event that you already have a foreign driver license, you can ask your government for an international driver license, applicable in the United States.

 On another hand, should you wish to apply for a driver’s license, please visit any driver licensing office (DOL) and bring: